 the next day,

 and wondering how it would all work in achieving this “perfect” body.

 By week 8, my chin was breaking out more.
 By week 9, more, by week 10, I had legitimate acne; large cist-like monsters just hanging out under my skin.
 A bumpy, unhealthy face, tired eyes, no energy, what my mom called a “depressed” state of mind.
 My hormones were ALL out of whack.

 While I am fighting to get to sleep on warm September night, I find myself thinking about my diet, my weight, my looks, this horrible acne… and it dawns on me… The cause is the effect of intermittent fasting.
-I quickly remember Stefani from Paleo For Women’s CONCERNING POST I read months before about the negative effects IF has on women.
-I grab my computer and re-read.
-I start balling my eyes out.
+I quickly remember Stefani from Paleo For Women’s CONCERNING POST I read months before about the negative effects IT has on women.
+I grabbed my computer and re-read it.
+I started balling my eyes out.
 Everything Stefani wrote was everything I had been experiencing.
 I had let my health go and let bad body image take over.

 My desperateness for perfection led me to drastic intermittent fasting and my body was rejecting it.